-A haven for anyone who loves quintessential fall flavors, this Gluten Free Apple Crisp features a deep, nutty pecan crunch, a warm spike of cinnamon, and a cozy, tender apple filling, all wrapped in a yummy crumb topping.
-It’s easier to make than apple pie and the perfect apple recipe for that orchard haul!
+A haven for anyone who loves fall flavors, this Gluten Free Apple Crisp features a nutty pecan crunch, warm spike of cinnamon, and cozy apple filling.
+The crumb topping is made with oats and almond flour (nutty and delicious!) for a gluten free version that’s every bit as delicious as traditional apple crisp.
+It’s easier to make than Apple Pie Filling and the perfect apple recipe for that orchard haul!

-Why You’ll Love This Apple Crisp with Oats
+Why You’ll Love This Gluten Free Apple Dessert

 - You’d Never Guess it’s Gluten Free.
 Like my Blackberry Crisp, this gluten free apple crisp uses no flour, instead opting for rolled oats and ground almond flour to create a perfect, rich streusel topping with a pleasing crunch.
 It’s just as satisfying and scrumptious as any classic recipe.